 A standard egress window size should have a minimum opening of 20 inches in width and 24 inches in height.
 It should allow for a person to easily exit in case of emergency.
 The minimum window opening size should be 5 sq. ft if on the ground floor, or 5 ft 7 in. square feet for any other floor.

-Egress windows aren’t typically required in a basement unless that basement is being used on a regular basis.
+Egress windows are not typically required in a basement unless that basement is being used on a regular basis.
 For instance, if you put a bedroom in the basement then it would require egress windows to be installed.
-However, many homeowners choose to err on the side of caution and install an egress window in their basement regardless of regulations for increased safety for their entire home.
+However, many homeowners choose to install an egress window in their basement regardless of regulations for increased safety for their entire home.

-In a basement, the type of window isn’t the only consideration that has to be made.
-An egress window won’t do you any good if it is blocked by shrubbery or dirt on the outside.
-That’s why a specific window well must be installed as well.
-The well has to offer enough space for the window to operate fully, and it must come with a ladder or stairs to climb out if it’s more than 44″ deep.
+For a basement window installation, the type of window isn’t the only consideration that has to be made.
+A new egress window won’t do you any good if it is blocked by shrubbery or dirt on the outside.
+That is why a specific window-well must be installed as well.
+The well has to offer enough space for the window to operate fully, and it must come with an egress ladder or egress stairs to climb out if it is more than 44 inches deep.

-Even though egress windows are required by fire codes all over the United States, they aren’t always on older homes.
-Egress window requirements were once less stringent or nonexistent when some of the oldest homes were built.
-For instance, egress window regulations for a second story used to require 5 square feet of space when opened and today they require 5.7 square feet fire codes now take into account a rescue ladder as well as a fireman in full protective gear.
+Even though egress windows are currently required by fire code in the United States, they are not always installed in older homes.
+Egress window requirements were once less stringent when some of older homes were built.
+For instance, egress window regulations for a second story used to require 5 square feet of space when opened and today they require 5.7 square feet.
+The fire codes now take into account a rescue ladder as well as a fireman in full protective gear.

-To verify that your windows are large enough, it’s important to walk around your home and measure each one of them to see if they are at least 24 inches tall and 20 inches wide and that they have a full opening of at least 5 square feet on the ground floor and 5.7 square feet on higher stories of the house.
+To verify that your windows are large enough, it is important to walk around your home and measure each of them to see if they are at least 24 inches tall and 20 inches wide and that they have a full opening of at least 5 square feet on the ground floor and 5.7 square feet on higher stories of the house.